MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 # Overview: Deploy a Python web app on Azure Container Apps

 This tutorial shows you how to containerize a Python web app and deploy it to [Azure Container Apps][2].
-The provided sample web app can be containerized and the container image stored in [Azure Container Registry][3].
-Azure Container Apps is initially configured to pull the container image from Container Registry.
-The sample app connects to a [Azure Database for PostgreSQL][4] to show communicating between Container Apps and other Azure resources.
+The provided sample web app will be containerized and the container image stored in [Azure Container Registry][3].
+Azure Container Apps is configured to pull the container image from Container Registry.
+The sample app connects to an [Azure Database for PostgreSQL][4] to demonstrate communication between Container Apps and other Azure resources.

 There are many options to build and deploy cloud native and containerized Python web apps on Azure.
-If you're starting off with containers, deploying your web app as a container to either Azure Web App Service or Azure Container Apps is a good first step.
+If you're starting off with containers, deploying your web app as a container to either Azure App Service or Azure Container Apps is a good first step.
 This tutorial covers Azure Container Apps.
 Deploying a Python web app as a container to Azure App Service is covered in the tutorial [Containerized Python web app on App Service](./tutorial-containerize-deploy-python-web-app-azure-01.md).
 Other options such as Azure Container Instance and Azure Kubernetes Service are covered in the article [Comparing Container Apps with other Azure container options][5].

 In this tutorial you will: